What are the KPIs of Software Testing and QA Metrics?

 Testsigma is one such tool that is quickly getting recognized for the ease of use and the negligible learning curve!

 QA success can be measured using KPIs, which will help to get an idea about the test performance.
 Some key points which are mentioned in KPIs are given below.

-- Numbers of active defects in the software.
+- Numbers of functional defects in the software.